velodrome-finance/contracts/SPECIFICATION.md

 - Support for both stable and volatile pools.
 Stable pools use a different formula which assumes little to no volatility.
 The formula used for pricing the assets allows for low slippage even on large traded volumes.
 Volatile pools use the standard constant product formula.
 - Custom fees per pool.
 - Modifying a pool's name and symbol (requires `emergencyCouncil` permissions).

+Stable pairs use the `x^3 * y + y^3 * x` curve, which may have a larger rounding error when calculating the invariant `K` when compared to Uniswap V2's constant product formula.
+The invariant `K` can temporarily decrease when a user performs certain actions like depositing liquidity, doing a swap and withdrawing liquidity.
+This means that the ratio of `K` to the total supply of the pool is not monotonically increasing.
+This temporary decrease is negligible and the ratio will eventually increase again.
+In most cases, this issue is not critical.
+This is mentioned as a courtesy to integrators that may depend on the ratio of `K` to `totalSupply`as a way of measuring the value of LP tokens.

 ### PairFees